Understanding the Iraqi Business Visa Landscape

 Challenge 1: Invitation Letter Inadequacies

-This is the number one application killer.
+Approximately 25% of applications are rejected due to incomplete documents, with invitation letter problems remaining the primary application killer.
 Iraqi authorities are particular about invitation letter formats and content.
 Many UAE-based applicants receive casual invitation emails that don't meet official requirements.

 Real Case: Mariam, a Dubai-based IT consultant, initially received a simple email invitation from her Baghdad client.
 The application was rejected.
 She worked with the client to produce a formal letter including the client's Chamber of Commerce registration, company tax number, and specific project details.
 The resubmitted application was approved within 6 days.